-The Hurunui River once provided an important mahinga kai resource for Ngãi Tahu.
+The Hurunui River once provided an important mahinga kai resource for Ngāi Tahu.
 Traditionally, the river was particularly known for its tuna (eel) and inaka (whitebait).
 Nohoanga (settlements) were located at points along the length of the Hurunui river, with some wāhi tapu located near the mouth.
-There is a statutory acknowledgement on both the Hurunui River and Hoka Kura (Lake Sumner)
+There is a statutory acknowledgement on both the Hurunui River and Hoka Kura (Lake Sumner) recognising Ngāi Tahu's cultural spiritual, historical and traditional association and the Crown's acknowledgement of these.

-For Ngāti Kuri the Waiau-uha (the Waiau River) sconnected through whakapapa to has a cosmological link with the Waiau-toa (the Clarence River).
+For Ngāti Kuri the Waiau-uha (the Waiau River) has a cosmological link with the Waiau-toa (Clarence River).
 The river in legend is the female sprit of the inland mountains, and the Waiau-toa is the male.
-Moving from the Spencer Mountains and Miromiro (Jollies pass), where the Waiau meets the Waiau-toa, the waters become separated.
+Moving from the Spencer Mountains and Miromiro (Jollies pass), where the Waiau-uha meets the Waiau-toa, the waters become separated.
 As the Waiau-uha laments the parting, her tears fall as warm rain to melt alpine snows, swelling both rivers to massive proportions.
 The water flow from the Waiau River is therefore an important factor in the ecological health and bio-diversity of the river and coastal resources.

 Both rivers provide important habitat for native fish and have key trout, salmon and whitebait fisheries.
 Both rivers and some of the larger tributaries also provide important habitat for braided riverbed nesting birds and the headwaters provide habitat for threatened species such as blue duck.
 The rivers are used for a variety of water based recreation activities including kayaking and jet boating.
 These values can be degraded if the flow in the river is insufficient, changes occur to the natural frequency of floods and freshes, water quality deteriorates or the river is modified by structures.
-Larger freshes and floods in these rivers are also important for controllingscouring and flushing periphyton accumulations, mobilising gravel, triggering flow-dependent life stages processes such as fish migration securing material-and removing exotic vegetation from gravel bed-riverbeds.

-&lt;sup>1 Salmon farms and small scale hydro electric power generation also utilise water from the Hurunui and Waiau Catchments.
+1 Salmon farms and small scale hydro electric power generation also utilise water from the Hurunui and Waiau Catchments.

-The Jed River and a number of tributaries such as the Waitohi, Waikari, Leader and Mason Rivers receive water from foothills catchments.-These rivers often flow subsurface for part of their length in part of the year During dry periods, surface water flow in some of these rivers may be absent for part of their length.
+The Jed River and a number of tributaries such as the Waitohi, Waikari, Leader and Mason Rivers receive water from foothills catchments.
+These rivers often flow subsurface for part of their length in part of the year.